 Netronome Agilio SmartNIC Platform Based on OPNFV Danube Boosts Networking Performance and Efficiency by More than 20X

-SANTA CLARA, California, JUNE 12, 2017 – Netronome, a leader in high performance intelligent networking solutions, today announced support for the latest OPNFV software release, OPNFV Danube, and integration into its Agilio® SmartNIC platform, which helps improve networking performance by up to 4X while reducing CPU consumption by more than 5X.
+SANTA CLARA, CA, June 12, 2017 – Netronome, a leader in high performance intelligent networking solutions, today announced support for the latest OPNFV software release, OPNFV Danube, and integration into its Agilio® SmartNIC platform, which helps improve networking performance by up to 4X while reducing CPU consumption by more than 5X.
 At the OPNFV Summit in Beijing, Open-NFP.org will host the OPNFV Data Plane and VNF Acceleration Mini-Summit, and will feature technical sessions focused on acceleration of VNFs within the framework of OPNFV Danube-supported data planes such as Open vSwitch (OVS) and the Fast Data project (FD.io).
 Community participants in Mini-Summit sessions include China Mobile Research Institute, Guangzhou Research Institute at China Telecom, OPNFV, Open-NFP, South Korea Telecom, Spirent Communications, ZTE and others.

 “We are pleased to see Netronome leverage OPNFV Danube into its Agilio SmartNIC platform; the boost in performance and reduction in CPU production realized is impressive,” said Heather Kirksey, executive director, OPNFV.
 “As part of the upcoming OPNFV Summit in Beijing, the Mini Summit focused on OPNFV Data Plane and VNF Acceleration will provide a great opportunity for the community to discuss technical details on what’s next.”